 RUINS OF DUNFERMLINE ABBEY

-Johne Davidson was born in 1549, in Dunfermline to moderately wealthy parents,, Thomas Davidson and Mary Davidson.
-John had one brother: Simon Davidson.
-John married Kate Davidson in 1572, at age 23.
-They had 9 children: Hans Davidson, Ellen Davidson and 7 other children. (according to available records) Johne Davidson passed away in 1604, at age 55.
+Reformer Johne Davidson was born in 1549, in Dunfermline to moderately wealthy parents, named Thomas Davidson and Mary Davidson.
+Johne had one brother: Simon Davidson.
+Johne married Kate Davidson in 1572, at age 23.
+They had 9 children: Hans Davidson, Ellen Davidson and 7 other children. (according to available records) In poor health, Johne Davidson passed away in 1604, at the age of 55.

-As a lad Johne Davidson was a pupil of David Ferguson (one of six original appointed Reformation ministers) and later associate of John Knox.
-As he grew, Johne was fully committed to the strict and uncompromising views of church doctrine.
-As a Reformer, he embraced the independence of Protestant faith and considered it his sworn duty of resisting the monarchy’s absolutism of prelacy and the king’s control over the Christian Church through appointed individuals of high social rank and power in order to gain loyalty and wealth.
-In near unaminous agreement, historians have recorded that had Johne expressed himself less ardently, he would faired better in accomplishing his aims, and avoided the persecution and much personal discomfort.
-But Johne's stern assertion of his opinions, - first in defiance of a very ambitious, and aggrandizing Regent Morton, secondly, his public views of the detestable Duke of Lennox and questionable companion to King James, thirdly, and more importantly, his direct animus towards King James' distorted belief of "divine right as king".
-All of which, had rendered his career a memorable one.
-Johne was a sound theologian, an eloquent declaimer, and one of the most accomplished scholars of the Reformed Scottish Church.
+As a lad Johne Davidson had been a pupil of David Ferguson (who was one of six original appointed Reformation ministers) and Johne would later became an disciple of John Knox.
+As he grew, Johne was always fully committed to the strict and uncompromising views of church doctrine.
+As a Reformer, he embraced the independence of Protestant faith and considered it his sworn duty of resisting the monarchy’s instituting his prelacy, – the king’s control over the Christian Church by appointing individuals of high social rank and power in order to gain loyalty and wealth.
+In near unaminous agreement, historians have recorded that had Johne expressed himself less ardently, he would faired better in accomplishing his aims with King James, and avoided the unfortunate persecution and much personal discomfort.
+But Johne's stern assertion of his opinions, - first in open defiance of a very ambitious, and aggrandizing Regent Morton, secondly, his public views of the detestable Duke of Lennox as the questionable companion and lover to King James, thirdly, and more importantly, his direct animus towards King James' distorted belief of "divine right as king".
+All of which, had rendered Johne's career a memorable one.
+Johne was a sound theologian, a respected councillor, an "eloquent declaimer", and one of the most accomplished early scholars of the Reformed Scottish Church.
 As a devoted evangelist, his fervor was boundless; he reanimated the waning zeal of his church brethren, reprimanded clerical hypocrisy, and in a degree not inferior to the most distinguished of his contemporaries upheld those principles of freedom and the importance of availablity and common access to the scriptures for all.
 The boy king himself was a young scholar, who enjoyed studying and was effeminate, not naturally inclined towards sport.
 The teenage James revel in reading poetry and learning languages from Greek to Latin and French as well.
 Not known to be a social creature James nevertheless cultivated a questionable friendship with the married 37-year-old Esme Stuart, 1st Earl of Lennox, to who he also dedicated a poem.
 What more likely began as a crush for the then 14-year-old James it is the first indication of the Scottish king’s latent homosexuality which the Protestant nobles disdained given James's enjoyment of demonstrating his public displays of affection with the Earl.
 Stuart was accused of seducing the young king, drawing him into a ‘carnal lust’.
 James would later develop relationships with several male lovers.
 For James, still, a gangly, awkward youth, his interest in the handsome men at court found an outlet in poetry as one way to express his secret, and for the time, forbidden feelings.
 Despite James having relations with men, he had later adopted a severe stance against ‘sodomy’ using English law.
 He even listed the act of sodomy in one of his books as being among ‘horrible crimes which ye are bound in conscience never to forgive’ and ordered judges never to issue pardons to those found guilty of it.

-Over the course of his life, Johne would have many audiences with King James, as the two intellectual equals would often spar over their opinions regarding Presbyterism and the Three Estates of the Parliament of Scotland.
-At times their debates were heated exchanges with Johne's accusations of a neglectful king, that would astonish many of those present in the king's court.
+Over the course of his life, Johne would have many audiences with King James.
+James considered them as the two intellectual equals who would often spar over their opinions regarding the Presbyteries and the Three Estates of the Parliament of Scotland.
+At times their debates were pointed exchanges with Johne's accusations of a neglectful king, that would astonish many of those present in the king's court.

-The Davidsons of Dunfermline were owners of much property in houses and land.
-As, ‘Tenants-in-chief’ (or vassal-in-chief), they legally held their lands under various forms directly from the king and who by this period were often the major local landholders in an area.
-During this period, the old feudal distinctions were declining and the barons or tenants-in-chief had emerged to form a new identifiable group, aka, the lairds.
-The king had the right to collect scutage (tax) from the barons who held these honors.
-Scutage (literally shield money) was a tax collected from vassals in lieu of military service.
-Where Johne spent his boyhood years at his native place, or how they were spent, is quite unknown: but he must have been studiously inclined, for this is evident from the fact that he was destined for the Church and considered by historians as one of three greatest reformers in Scotland’s church history.
+How Johne spent his boyhood years at his native place, is quite unknown: but he must have been studiously inclined, for this is evident from the fact that he was destined for the Church and considered by historians as one of three greatest reformers in Scotland’s church history.
 "Johne Davidson," says Thomas M’Crie, - a friend, colleague and later, Reformation historian "was James Melville's predecessor at Glasgow, and was a clergyman before the Reformation, he had studied at the University in Paris."
-The average age of first year registration at the University of Paris was 10 in the first half of the 16th century.
+The average student's age of first year registration at the University of Paris was 10 in the first half of the 16th century.
 This average disguises the substantial range of ages of the student population, as many of whom were full grown adults.
 Most universities attracted their students because of their high reputations, i.e., Pisa for medicine, Leiden for law, and Paris for philosophy.
 Paris was highly reputed for its academic performance in the humanities – notably in theology and philosophy – it introduced several academic standards and traditions.
 A vast numbers of popes, royalty, scientists, and intellectuals were educated at the University of Paris.
 Only baptized Christians were allowed to be students at the university, non-Christians were banned from attending.
 Most medieval students were required to pay their teachers, known as “masters”, for their instruction, and so they had to be able to afford this sum.
 Students also had to pay for the supplies that they needed, such as books, clothing, and food.
 Apparently this was not a issue with young Johne.
 Educational attainment required was usually vague, but students needed enough Latin to understand the lectures and to be able express themselves.
 All students were expected to be able to read and speak Latin.
 All academic debates (known as disputations) also occurred in Latin.